murilodepa/VHDL-CPU/README.md

-# Construir uma CPU em VHDL
+# Project a Central Processing Unit (CPU) in VHDL

-## Project of a 16 bit CPU management control unit, capable of performing some instructions in the programming language VHDL.
+## Project of a 16 bit Central Processing Unit (CPU) management control unit, capable of performing some instructions in the programming language VHDL.

 ### Project description